Donor Management Policy

 When a gift is received Accounts Receivable notifies the Advancement Office.
 All donations are acknowledged via an email thank you and receipt.

 Naming may be used to convey to the public the values inherent in the philosophy of the College.
-AC buildings, rooms and facilities may be named for a particular person, such as:
+Scholarships, Faculty Chairs, and AC buildings, rooms and facilities may be named for a particular person, such as:

 - a major benefactor;